lwlss/discstoch/README.md

 ___

-# MSc Submission: Modeling the consequences of heterogeneity in *S. cerevisiae* population dynamics.
+# Modeling the consequences of heterogeneity in *S. cerevisiae* population dynamics.

 ___